leaningtech/labs/src/content/docs/cheerpj3/04-guides/Startup-time-optimization.md

 title: Startup time optimization
 ---

-This page is a collection of different steps to reduce the startup time of a Java application converted with CheerpJ.
+This page is a collection of different steps to reduce the startup time of a Java application compiled with CheerpJ.

 ## Overview

 Traditionally, users had to have Java preinstalled on their computer in order to run Java applications and applets.
-CheerpJ converts Java to HTML5/JavaScript, allowing to run applications and applets on browser without users having to install any additional dependency on their computer.
-Similarly to their JVM counterparts, applications converted to JavaScript with CheerpJ require runtime components to be loaded during execution.
+CheerpJ compiles Java to HTML5/JavaScript, allowing to run applications and applets on browser without users having to install any additional dependency on their computer.
+Similarly to their JVM counterparts, applications compiled to JavaScript with CheerpJ require runtime components to be loaded during execution.
 In CheerpJ, runtime components are JavaScript modules that are loaded on demand, only if required.

 The CheerpJ runtime is highly optimised to minimise the total download size of an 'average' application, totalling 10-20MB of data for a typical download (as a point of comparison, the approximate size of the Java runtime installer is over 60MB).
 All downloaded components of CheerpJ are cached by the browser, which reduces the download time in subsequent executions of a same application.